 - Ketoconazole increased QT interval

 - Warfarin increased anticoagulation

 This is not a complete list.
 Patients should inform their doctors of all medications and supplements they take.

 Tasigna’s prescribing information lists several precautions and warnings.
 People with hypokalemia (low potassium), hypomagnesemia (low magnesium) or long QT syndrome should not take this drug.

-Nilotinib is toxic to fetuses.
-Women who may become pregnant should use contraception while taking Tasigna.
+Nilotinib may be harmful to a fetus.
+Women who may become pregnant should use an effective form of birth control while taking Tasigna.
 Women should not breastfeed during treatment and for at least 14 days after their final dose.

 The drug’s capsules contain lactose, so patients who are lactose intolerant or have milk allergies should tell their doctors.

 Like Tasigna, Gleevec treats Philadelphia chromosome-positive chronic myeloid leukemia in accelerated and chronic phase, but it’s approved for other uses as well.
 Novartis manufactures both drugs.
 The FDA approved Gleevec in 2001.

 In clinical trials, twice as many adults who took Tasigna achieved MMR at one year compared to those who took Gleevec, according to the Tasigna label.
 About 93.7 percent of adults survived at least five years with Tasigna.
 This is just slightly higher than the 91.7 percent who survived with Gleevec.